b-lukaszuk/BS_wJ_eng/contents/the_doors.md

 which ends up to be equivalent to our theoretical calculations.

-Now, you could argue the doing 10,000 computer simulations to estimate the probability is overkill, after all the total number of possibilities cannot be that big for this simple case.
+I suppose you could argue the doing 10,000 computer simulations to estimate the probability is overkill, after all the total number of possibilities cannot be that big for this simple case.
 Well, I guess you're right.
 So, let's try again, this time we will list all the possible scenarios and see in how many of them we